ToshioCP/LaTeX-BuildTools/Readme.md

 Since the preprocessing is done automatically, the only thing users need to do is putting the extension to the source file.
 For example, put '.md' to a markdown file sec1.

-The user can add their own preprocessing program.
+Users can add their own preprocessing program.
-For example, suppose that you want to add a new extension "src.tex" and transfer "m(1,2,3,4)" into bmatrix environment.
+For example, suppose that you want to add a new extension ".src.tex" and transfer "m(1,2,3,4)" into bmatrix environment.

 ~~~
 \begin{bmatrix}1&2\\3&4\end{bmatrix}